FlorianWeiser/spacex-insights/documentation.md

 * **public Map<String, Double> getCoreStatusProbability()**
 Returns which status are the most common among SpaceX cores.
 @return	a mapping of all possible core status and how likely they are (as a double in percent)

+## TestMain.java
+TestMain includes 8 JUnit tests for the application's Main class.
+It mocks the DataLoader to simulate SpaceX API requests.